Skip to main content

 Now that I’ve done the hike, here are my recommendations if you want to take on this crazy route for yourself.

 1. Bring your own food.
 Keeping stops to a minimum is important.
-Mission Blue and the Ferry Building are great for picking up food, but keep it quick.
+Mission Blue and the Ferry Building are great for picking up food, but make your stops it quick.
+Even just stopping at restrooms, we had two hours of stopped time in our route.
+Even quick stops add up over 40 miles.

 2. Keep your pack light.
 Only carry what you need.
 Do bring a headlamp for darkness and a bottle of water, but you can refill easily on the trail instead of lugging 3 liters from the start.

 3. Do bring an extra pair of socks and some first aid supplies in case of blisters.
-I swear by Wrightsock and my feet were great all day!
+I swear by Wrightsock and these Merrells and my feet were great all day!

 4. The best times of year to do this hike are when there is a lot of daylight.
 While you can do this trail any time of year, between March and October is best.